espocrm/documentation/docs/development/custom-config-parameters.md

 In this article it will be shown how to add custom config parameters and how to make them available on the administration panel.

+In the example it's supposed that you module is named `MyModule`.
+Replace `MyModule` and `my-module` with your real module name.

 ### 1. Metadata entityDefs > settings

 Create a file `custom/Espo/Modules/MyModule/Resources/metadata/entityDefs/Settings.json`: